Polish People's Republic: 1970s and 1980s

+Queues waiting to enter grocery stores in Polish cities and towns were typical in the late 1980s due to shortages.

 Lech Wałęsa co-founded and headed the Solidarity movement which toppled the communist government.
 He later became the President of Poland.

 The 1980 Gdańsk Shipyard Strike and subsequent Summer 1981 Hunger Demonstrations were instrumental in strengthening the Solidarity movement's influence.